vsrinivas/fuchsia/docs/driver_interfaces/audio.md

 # Audio Driver Streaming Interface

-This document describes the audio streaming interface exposed by audio drivers in Magenta.
+This document describes the audio streaming interface exposed by audio drivers in Zircon.
 It is meant to serve as a reference for both users and driver-authors, and to unambiguously define the interface contract which drivers must implement and users must follow.

 ## Overview

-Audio streams are device nodes published by driver services intended to be used by applications in order to capture and/or render audio in a Magenta device.
+Audio streams are device nodes published by driver services intended to be used by applications in order to capture and/or render audio in a Zircon device.
 Each stream in the system (input or output) represents a stream of digital audio information which may be either received or transmitted by device.
 Streams are dynamic and may created or destroyed by the system at any time.
 Which streams